OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-27.md

 ## Matthew 27:33

-They came to a place called Golgotha, which means the Place of the Skull.
+They arrived at a place called Golgotha, which is translated as "The Place of the Skull."

 ## Matthew 27:34